 Drop anchor for sea glass, art, and history

 The Eastern Shore Sea Glass and Coastal Arts Festival in St. Michaels, Maryland, has transformed itself into one of the most unique sea glass festivals in the country.
-Now, with a larger, waterfront location at the Chesapeake Bay Maritime Museum (CBMM), the event is an exciting atmosphere where festivalgoers can enjoy works of art, jewelry, and home décor created from sea glass and natural elements.
-The new venue also expands the festival—which was previously held at the Old Mill in St. Michaels—to include scenic river cruises, live music, food, and libations.
+Since the festival moved to a waterfront location at the Chesapeake Bay Maritime Museum (CBMM) in 2019, the event has become an even more exciting atmosphere where festivalgoers can enjoy works of art, jewelry, and home décor created from sea glass and natural elements.
+The venue allows for more scenic river cruises, live music, food, and libations.

-Now celebrating its ninth year, the festival, hosted by local shop Ophiuroidea, will be held on the weekend of April 6–7, 2019.
-This indoor-outdoor tented event in the beautiful harbor town of St. Michaels features 70 artists from all over the East Coast who share their love of sea glass and art.
+The festival, held twice a year, is hosted by local shop Ophiuroidea.
+This indoor-outdoor tented event in the beautiful harbor town of St. Michaels features 90 artists from all over the country who share their love of sea glass and art.

-Kim Hannon, owner of Ophiuroidea and organizer of the annual festival, says, “The festival has grown every year over the past seven years, and simply outgrew its previous location."
-She continues, "I’m so excited about co-hosting the event with the Chesapeake Bay Maritime Museum this year.
-CBMM’s 18-acre waterfront campus will offer plenty of room and amazing views and exhibits, in addition to what the festival offers.”
+Kim Hannon, owner of Ophiuroidea and organizer of the annual festival, says, "I love co-hosting the event with the Chesapeake Bay Maritime Museum.
+CBMM’s 18-acre waterfront campus offers plenty of room and amazing views and exhibits, in addition to what the festival offers.”

 With live music, sea glass jewelry, coastal arts, and great food, there’s plenty of fun all weekend.
 Saturday is the busiest day at the festival, when sea glass enthusiasts search out the best new pieces, and Sunday is more leisurely.
 Take a break to sample the local libations at Eastern Shore Brewing, St. Michaels Winery, and Lyon Distilling Company.

 “We’re delighted to host the Sea Glass Festival at CBMM,” commented CBMM President Kristen Greenaway.
-“Our numerous indoor and outdoor spaces lend themselves very well to festivals, and we have confidence that this year’s Sea Glass Festival attendees will be excited with the changes.
-The festival also helps introduce a potentially new visitor to CBMM’s mission and vision.”
+“Our numerous indoor and outdoor spaces lend themselves very well to festivals, and the festival also helps introduce a potentially new visitor to CBMM’s mission and vision.”

-The Sea Glass Festival will feature more than 70 artisans who will exhibit and sell coastal and sea-glass related jewelry, home décor, art, and more.
+The Sea Glass Festival features more than 90 artisans who exhibit and sell coastal and sea-glass related jewelry, home décor, art, and more.
 The festival also includes educational lectures about sea glass and its history along the shores of the Chesapeake Bay.
-Miles River cruises aboard CBMM’s 1920 buyboat Winnie Estelle will be offered throughout the two-days.
+Miles River cruises aboard CBMM’s 1920 buyboat Winnie Estelle are offered throughout the two-days.

-The Sea Glass Center will be exhibiting Beach Finds of the Chesapeake in CBMM’s Van Lennep Auditorium, which explores a sampling of the different types of finds discovered by those who seek to preserve the history of our region by collecting fragments of its past.
+There are beachcombing exhibits in CBMM’s Van Lennep Auditorium, including sampling of the different types of finds discovered by those who seek to preserve the history of the Chesapeake region by collecting fragments of its past.
 From shark teeth and other 20-million-year-old Miocene-era fossils, through Victorian doll parts and marbles, to modern plastic toys and marine debris found today, the Chesapeake Bay holds history, treasures and trash alike to be discovered by beachcombers who search its disappearing shorelines.